Sarah Lozanova

 The cost per kilowatt hour (kWh) of battery storage has fallen dramatically in recent years from $1,160 in 2010 to $128 in 2022.
 However, prices are expected to stabilize at $90 per kWh by 2031.
 Falling battery costs are very good news for EV drivers and can make EV ownership more appealing.

 When new technologies hit the market, consumers need to understand them before widespread adoption can be achieved.
-Many potential EV drivers have concerns about battery life, replacement costs, and how to extend their useful life.
-Therefore, as an EV charging infrastructure contractor, understanding and educating the market on this topic is essential to be a subject matter expert and to help potential EV car shoppers to make informed choices.
+Many potential EV drivers have concerns about battery pack life, replacement costs, and how to extend their useful life.
+Therefore, as an EV charging infrastructure contractor, understanding and educating the market on this topic is essential to be a subject matter expert and to help potential EV car shoppers make informed choices.

-If you're looking for design and engineering to power your next EV infrastructure project, check out GreenLancer EV to shop, manage and quickly turn around your engineering needs with a support team ready to help you navigate the ins and outs of the process.
+If you're looking for design and engineering to power your next EV infrastructure project, check out GreenLancer EV to shop, manage, and quickly turn around your engineering needs with a support team ready to help you navigate the ins and outs of the process.